Knowing how to identify potential issues with your car is essential.

 Damaged Fuel System

 The injectors and larger parts, such as your cylinders, might end up jammed.
-This is a lot more difficult to treat than replacing a bad filter, and is much more expensive.
+This is a lot more difficult to treat than replacing a bad or clogged fuel filter and is much more expensive.

 How Often Should You Change the Fuel Filter?